InitialDLab/AIPro/README.md

 ## :octocat:[Get started with the web UI](#octocatget-started-webui)
 **AI Pro** comes with a state of the art web-based user interface to make managing pipelines easier.
 Here are some of the steps to get that started:
 1. Clone this repository
-2. Install dependencies (already handled if you're using Docker)
+2. Install dependencies
+	- `./install.sh`
+3. Start the API and its dependencies
-	- RabbitMQ
+	- `./run.sh`
-	- MongoDB
+	- `python api.py`
+		- This will download the Docker images if they are not already downloaded
-3. Build the React.js frontend in the `web/` directory
+4. Build the React.js frontend in the `web/` directory
+	- `cd web/`
+	- `npm install`
+	- `npm build`
-4. Serve the front end from `web/public`, or run `npm start` from the web directory for development
+5. Serve the front end from `web/public`, or run `npm start` from the web directory for development
-5. Create an account, then start building!
+6. Create an account, then start building pipelines!

 ## :octocat:[Get started with command line](#octocatget-started-command-line)
 1. Clone this repository